GraphBLAS/graphblas-api-cpp/markdown/concepts.md

 ## Mutable Matrix Entry
-A mutable matrix entry is an entry in a matrix that fulfills all the requirements of matrix entry, but whose stored scalar value can be mutated by assigning to a value of type `U`.
+A mutable matrix entry is an entry in a matrix that fulfills all the requirements of matrix entry, but whose stored scalar value can be mutated by assigning to some value of type `U`.
 We say that a matrix entry `Entry` is a mutable matrix entry for scalar type `T`, index type `I`, and output type `U`, if it fulfills all the requirements of matrix entry as well as the following requirements.

 ### Requirements
-1) The second element of the tuple `Entry`, representing the scalar value, is indirectly writable to elements of type `U`.
+1) The second element of the tuple `Entry`, representing the scalar value, is assignable to elements of type `U`.

 #### Concept
 _TODO: review this concept._